preetisharma16/CMPE283_Assignment3/README.md

    5. Open Terminal in the inner VM and install cpuid packages.

-      call cpuid code with cpuid -l 0x4ffffffe to check the total number of exits
+      call cpuid code with cpuid -l 0x4fffffff and check the total number of exits

    ![image 1](./pic/pic1png.png?raw=true )